Val YT C.

 LAMIN — Living Material Specimens laid out on white surface

-LAMIN, gelatin bio-composites with food-waste particles, 2025
+LAMIN, gelatin bio-composites with food-waste particles, 2026

 Particles, air pockets, and colour dispersions become landscapes revealed only through attention.

 Noticeable shrinkage occurs as the composites dry.
 Edges contract, surfaces warp, and the material continues to evolve over time.
-Ageing is not hidden but performed — raising questions about longevity, elemental transformation, and how both materials and bodies are designed to change.
+Ageing is not hidden but performed, raising questions about longevity, elemental transformation, and how both materials and bodies are designed to change.
 Resembling industrial laminates yet biodegradable and temporally unstable, LAMIN positions time itself as a design material.

 03